 How To Transport Your Kayak

 Transporting a kayak can be difficult.
-You need to understand whether it makes sense strap the kayak on the roof of a car or SUV or put it to bed.
+You need to understand whether it makes sense to strap the kayak on the roof of a car or SUV or put it to bed.
 You should also assess whether you have the height and strength to download it.

 Use the help of a friend or colleague to leverage in their favor and make it your own.
 Also, you can buy an inflatable or folding kayak and just put it in the trunk or the back seat.